SilentByte/quackhunt/README.md

 ### The Game

-The game written in the Python programming language and uses [PyGame](https://www.pygame.org/) as the graphics back-end and for sound and input.
+The game is written in the Python programming language and uses [PyGame](https://www.pygame.org/) as the graphics back-end and for sound and input.
 Because PyGame is mainly intended as a thin wrapper around SDL, we have built our own little "game engine" on top of PyGame that allows us to create nodes that can be attached to our custom Scene Graph.
 With this system, it is much easier to add new objects with unique behaviors to the game without having to keep track of their position, logic, and rendering directly.

 Here is an example: